Seabhac-94/zac_allen_portfolio/README.md

 ## Overview

 I am currently studying Full-Stack Software Development with the Code Institute (accredited by Edinburgh University).
 Currently, I am on course to finish early December 2019.
-So far I have completed two of four milestone projects, User- Centric Frontend Development utilising HTML5, CSS3 and Bootstrap4, and Interactive Frontend Development utilising HTML5, CSS3, Bootstrap4, JavaScript and jQuery in which I achieved 82% and 85% respectively.
-I have since gained many more skills in the Software Industry including Python, MySQL & MongoDB, and have just completed my 3rd Milestone Project, a Data-Centric- Development project utilising HTML5, CSS3, Bootstrap4, MongoDB & Python with result to come shortly.
+So far I have completed three of four milestone projects, User- Centric Frontend Development utilising HTML5, CSS3 and Bootstrap4, and Interactive Frontend Development utilising HTML5, CSS3, Bootstrap4, JavaScript and jQuery, and a Data-Centric- Development project utilising HTML5, CSS3, Bootstrap4, MongoDB & Python in which I achieved 82%, 85% and 82% respectively.

 ## Education History